denpeshkov/cs-notes/Go Interfaces Internals.md

 }
 ```

-If the actual value fits in a one word, it is stored in the second word directly without indirection
+If the actual value fits in a one word, it is stored in the second word directly without indirection or heap allocation

 # Heap Allocations and Escape Analysis